mdnrkn/BeeCrowd-Problem-Solutions-in-Python/README.md

 This repository contains Python solutions to problems on BeeCrowd, a popular Brazilian competitive programming platform.
 The solutions provided here are aimed at beginners who are learning to solve coding problems and want to improve their programming skills.

+The link to the BeeCrowd questions is: https://www.beecrowd.com.br/judge/en/problems/index/1.

 ### How to use this repository

 The solutions are organized by the problem number and are saved in `.py` files with the problem number as the filename.